Maradelli/Maradelli/README.md

 # 🌌 Welcome to My Digital Space!
 I'm Milena!

 ## 🛰️ Mission Log: The Path to Quantitative Research
-I am an **Applied Mathematics and Informatics** student.
+I am an **Applied Mathematics and Computer Science** student.
 I don’t just process data; I look for the underlying mathematical truth.
 My journey is built on a strategic approach to problem-solving, moving from Data Analytics toward the high-stakes world of **Quant**.

 *   🎯 **Target:** Aspiring Quantitative Researcher.
 *   🧠 **Mindset:** Strategic, analytical, and obsessed with optimization.